Adekunle77/BabylonDemoProject/README.md

 # BabylonDemoProject
-Swift demo project, using Core Data, and making a API Request.
+Swift demo project, using Core Data and making an API Request.